Skip to content

 How we work together

-The development process separates tool engineering from clinical review.
+The development process separates tool engineering from subject-matter review.
 Dan identifies the published veterinary formula — from sources such as Plumb's Veterinary Drug Handbook, the BSAVA Small Animal Formulary, the Merck Veterinary Manual, ASPCA Animal Poison Control Center data, WSAVA Global Nutrition Committee guidelines, WALTHAM Petcare Science Institute growth studies, and AKC or CFA breed standards — and implements it in code with automated tests that verify the calculation against known values from the source.

 Ivana then reviews every clinical element: dosage ranges, toxicity thresholds, severity band cutoffs, health recommendations, contraindications, and the educational content presented alongside calculator results.
 This is not a rubber stamp.
 Cat medication dosing, for example, requires feline-specific protocols because cats lack the glucuronidation pathways that dogs use to metabolise certain drugs — a generic “pet” calculator using dog dose ranges could recommend a dose that is toxic to cats.
 Species-specific risks like this are precisely what clinical review catches.